Fibromyalgia: Self-care tips

 Fibromyalgia symptoms fluctuate over time, even from day to day.
 Try these self-care tips to help you cope with difficult days.By Mayo Clinic Staff

-While lifestyle changes and medications can lessen the severity of your fibromyalgia pain and fatigue, you will continue to have good days and bad days.
-Knowing that, you can plan for the bad days.
-The following tips can help take your mind off the pain and ease your discomfort.
+Lifestyle changes and medications can lessen the severity of fibromyalgia pain and fatigue, but you'll probably still have some bad days.
+Knowing that, you can plan ahead for those bad days.
+The following tips may help take your mind off the pain and possibly ease your discomfort.

 Put on some music